christopherjlogan/cot5390_project1/README.md

 5. Display list of uploaded files - DONE
 6. Allow supported languages to be selected when doing transcription - DONE
 7. Play audio files from the list - DONE
-8. Display text files from the list
+8. Display text files from the list - DONE

 ### Proj 2
-1. Display the sentiment of the uploaded audio or text files (positive/neutral/negative)
+1. Display the sentiment of the uploaded audio or text files (positive/neutral/negative) - IN PROGRESS

 ### Optional
 1. Add a control to delete uploaded files